signaldatascience/R-curriculum/assignments/2-basic-topics/nonlinear-methods/nonlinear-classification/nonlinear-classification.md

 * How well can a linear SVM separate data when each class is drawn from a different multivariate normal distribution?
 Try it for both distributions which have means close to each other and distributions with have means far away from each other.

-* Return to the aggregated speed dating dataset and use a linear SVM to separate males from females in terms of their self-rated activity participation.
-Use cross-validation to select the best value of $C$ and evaluate the accuracy of the linear SVM.

 Having used SVMs to classify some data, it may not yet be entirely clear why support vector machines receive so much attention.
 Is the support vector machine not simply a slightly better version of the perceptron?
-Is it not almost entirely reliant upon the data being approximately linearly separable?
+Is it not also almost entirely reliant upon the data being approximately linearly separable?
 In the next section, you will see how we can cleverly overcome these challenges.

-Note that SVMs can be used to perform regression, not just classification.
-However, the formulation of SVM regression is not as elegant, and it is an uncommonly used technique.
-Nevertheless, be aware that it exists.

 * Our current formulation of support vector machines only supports binary classification.
-In general, if you have a binary classifier (of any type), how can you use it for multiclass classification?
-Come up with at least one potentially viable method.
+How would you use a SVM for multiclass classification?
+Come up with at least one plausible method.

 Nonlinear kernels for SVMs
 --------------------------